oculos/oculos.github.io/_posts/2025-11-22-Platform_single_sign_on_diy.md

 Besides these endpoints, you need to come up with a way to recognize these tokens when the user authenticates via the SSO extension.
 More on that later.

+On Keycloak, we also created a client.
+It isn’t confidential, but uses PKCE with SHA256, and it needs to have the `urn:apple:platformsso`  scope.
+This client is used by the SSO extension in two ways:

+-  to authenticate the user for device and/or user registration (but we don’t _have_ to - this depends on how you want to associate the user and the IdP, and what checks you make to allow device registration as well.
+Our Keycloak extension expects a token from this client;
+- as a part of macOS own token retrieval process.

+On our Weblogin SSO Extension, as well as on Keycloak, we used a hardcoded name for the client, so when you create yours, name it _psso_.
+In the future, we will make this configurable.

 ### Requirements for your PSSO Extension

 Well, the PSSO Extension is basically an implementation of the `ASAuthorizationProviderExtensionRegistrationHandler` and its methods.
 The main ones are: